knative-extensions/eventing-rabbitmq/source/README.md

     durable, so queues that bind to these pre-declared exchanges must also be durable.

-    8. Exchanges declared as `internal` do not accept accept publishings.
-Internal exchanges are useful when you wish to implement inter-exchange topologies that should not be exposed to users of the broker.

-    9. When noWait is true, declare without waiting for a confirmation from the server.
-    The channel may be closed as a result of an error.
-Add a NotifyClose listener to respond to any exceptions.

-    10. Optional amqp.Table of arguments that are specific to the server's implementation of the exchange can be sent for exchange types that require extra parameters.
+    8. Optional amqp.Table of arguments that are specific to the server's implementation of the exchange can be sent for exchange types that require extra parameters.
     ```